1. Install the Affirm App

 1\.
 Navigate to the [Affirm page](🔗) in the Shopify app store.
 2\.
 Click the **Add app** button to install the Affirm pay‑over‑time messaging app.
 3\.
 On the app overview page, click **Install app**.
 You can also view additional details about how the app impacts settings for your site.
 4\.
 Sign into your Affirm Dashboard with Google, or use your email and password.
 This redirects you to the Affirm App within Shopify.
 5\.
 Go to **Shopify admin > Apps** to verify the app installation.
 You should see the Affirm app installed.
 6\.
 Click the **Enable** button.

 This process involves inspecting the various elements on your product, collection, and cart pages.

 ### How to inspect the element

 To inspect an element, such as your product price, simply right-click on the desired element and select **Inspect** from the dropdown menu.

-This opens the inspector and highlights the particular element you’ve selected in your site’s source code.
-In the product price example below, you'll see that when inspecting the price on the page, the text content within your source code is surrounded by an element with the class
+This opens the inspector and highlights the particular element you have selected in your site’s source code.
+In the product price example below, you will see that when inspecting the price on the page, the text content within your source code is surrounded by an element with the class `

-product-price - this class name is what we’re looking for.
+product-price` - this class name is what we are looking for.

 |Highlight the element||Inspect the element|